tpetricek/techdims/content/paper.md

 - Programmable _applications_, typically optimized for a specific domain, offering a limited degree of programmability which may be increased with newer versions.

-We will proceed to detail some systems under this grouping.
+It must be noted that our selection of systems is not meant to be exhaustive; there will be many past and present systems that we are not aware of or do not know much about, and we obviously cannot cover programming systems that have not been created yet.
+With that caveat, we will proceed to detail some systems under the above grouping.
 This will provide an intuition for the notion of a programming system and establish a collection of go-to examples for the rest of the paper.

 ----------------------------------------------------------------------------------------------------
 - id:l-type